Today we’re doing another “Pro Series” review, and this time we’re going to take an in-depth look at the Casio PX-560.

 You can store up to 96 different setups at the same time.

-Unlike many other manufacturers that use different keyboard actions in their digital pianos depending on the price, Casio equip all their Privia models with the same keyboard called Tri-sensor Scaled Hammer Action Keyboard II.
+Unlike many other manufacturers that use different keyboard actions in their digital pianos depending on the price, Casio equip most of their Privia models with the same keyboard called Tri-sensor Scaled Hammer Action Keyboard II.

-It’s a pretty smart move because in the sub-1000$ price range it’s hard to find keyboard that would offer tri-sensor technology and ivory simulation as this keyboard does.
+It’s a pretty smart move because in the sub-$1000 price range it’s hard to find a keyboard that would offer tri-sensor technology and ivory simulation as this keyboard does.